 Summary of the objectives behind TUMMYRITE™ Products

 There are five main objectives behind TUMMYRITE™ Products

 - To improve the digestibility and utilisation of the main components of the food of graniverous birds i.e. seed grains.

 - To provide some key nutrients that are not provided in many of the main feed components fed to birds.

-- Provide some components, such as herbs and yeast functional fibres which have anti-microbial and binding actions to reduce pathogen numbers and thereby reduce the disease challenge to birds.
+- Provide some natural feed components, such as herb extracts and yeast functional fibres to help the birds cope with disease challenges.

 - To assist the birds to develop their own natural immunity against disease challenges.